rafaelpierre/vibe-to-live-agentic-rag-cohort-course/README.md

 **Want the full experience?** [Join the course at buildingaiagents.com](https://buildingaiagents.com) for:
 - Live instruction and Q&A sessions
-- 1-on-1 mentorship with Rafael
+- 1-on-1 mentorship with Rafael Pierre
 - Slack community support
 - $400 in free OpenAI credits
 - Certificate of completion